Three 5G Hub review

 Features and software

 The Three 5G Hub has just about all the features you’d expect and then some.
-It supports both 2.4GHz and 5GHz Wi-Fi, along with Wi-Fi 6, it has two Ethernet ports for wired connections, and it also has antenna ports, so you can give it a signal boost if needed.
+It supports both 2.4GHz and 5GHz Wi-Fi, along with Wi-Fi 6, and it has two Ethernet ports for wired connections.

 Plus, the Three 5G Hub can get up to 64 devices connected to the internet at once.
-That should be far more than almost anyone would need, and it’s in line with the best rival devices, like the 5GEE Router 2021 (also known as the Smart 5G Hub).
-It’s also a lot more than the 30 connections that the previous generation of the Three 5G Hub allowed for.
+That should be far more than almost anyone would need, and it’s in line with most but not all rival devices.

 Alternatives

-The two main alternatives to the Three 5G Hub are the 5G Vodafone GigaCube and the EE 5GEE Router 2021.
+The two main alternatives to the Three 5G Hub are the 5G Vodafone GigaCube and the EE Smart 5G Hub.

-All three devices also have two Ethernet ports, as well as antenna ports, and a fairly plain, mostly white design.
+All three devices also have two Ethernet ports and a fairly plain, mostly white design.

 Beyond the hardware differences, you should be selecting based on price, coverage, network speeds, and data allowance.